Pembroke Dock: Garrison

 As the dockyard and its importance grew, the need to defend it was addressed and Pembroke Dock became a military town.
 Work began in 1844 to build defensible barracks.
 In 1845 the first occupiers were the Royal Marines of the Portsmouth Division, followed through the years by many famous regiments.
 Between 1849 and 1857, two Martello towers of dressed Portland stone were constructed at the south-western and north-western corner of the dockyard; both were garrisoned by sergeants of artillery and their families.

 In the 1850s a hutted encampment was established nearby on Llanion Hill.
 In 1904 this was replaced by four brick-built barrack blocks, designed to house a thousand troops.
 The new Llanion Barracks was 'the first barracks to be constructed with a separate area for cooking and ablutions and was one of the most modern in the country'.

 The town remained garrisoned with troops until 1967.
+The two Martello towers remain: one was a local museum but is for sale by auction in July 2019, while the other is in private hands and has been converted for residential use and is largely intact.
+A few buildings on the Llanion site still stand.
+The Officers' and Sergeants' Mess once used as council offices is now occupied by Pembrokeshire Coast National Park.
+The original guardroom remains and is now residential accommodation, and a listed Victoria Powder Magazine remains set into the coastal slope which is accessible from Connacht Way.
+The old parade square has recently been converted for housing.